sematext/sematext-operator/README.md

 Once you have created the above resource, you can apply this file with `kubectl apply -f`.

-And then you can see you pods with the Sematext Agent deployed:
+Then you can see you pods with the Sematext Agent deployed:

 ```sh
 sematext-operator-58565cbf84-shbwx                                1/1     Running       0          3m